France pledges crackdown on banks' proprietary trading

 The reform is being drafted after European proposals by the Liikanen Commission called for a ring-fencing of nearly all types of trading, including market-making where a bank quotes buy and sell prices at which it will trade specific securities.

-Reuters earlier reported that the French reform was expected to spare market-making, according to two sources briefed on the government's position.
+Reuters earlier reported that the French reform is expected to spare market-making, according to two sources briefed on the government's position.

 DEMANDING REFORM